 Zapro – One platform for everything procurement

-Understanding the difference between direct and indirect procurement isn’t just a technical detail, it’s essential to building a resilient, cost-efficient, and well-orchestrated business.
-Whether you’re managing raw materials for production or coordinating software renewals across departments, the one constant is this: modern procurement needs more than just POs and invoices.
-It needs visibility, collaboration, and control.
+Understanding the difference between direct and indirect procurement isn’t just a technical detail, it’s essential to building a resilient and cost-efficient business.

 That’s exactly where Zapro comes in.